-Simple tips on how to decorate a country farmhouse yard for fall using natural elements to give your yard an autumn look.
+Simple tips on DIY outdoor fall decor for a country farmhouse yard using natural elements to give your yard an autumn look.

-There was no money in our cash only budget to add a large front porch this year.
-But, that did not keep me from decorating a fall outdoor display.
-So, I chose to decorate a space in yard right next to our drive.
-Here are my ideas on how to decorate a country farmhouse yard for fall.
+There was no money in our cash-only budget to add a large front porch this year.
+But that did not keep me from decorating a fall outdoor space.

 Decorating a Country Farmhouse Fall Yard Display